Fresh Apple Cake with Caramel Cream Cheese Frosting

 But not just any cream cheese frosting.
 CARAMEL cream cheese frosting.
 This fresh apple cake is special, and it deserves a special topping to match.

 The addition of the brown sugar makes the cream cheese frosting taste like caramel, no making of actual caramel required.
 Translation: it’s quicker and easier, which means you will be eating apple cake sooner than later.
 YES.

 Add a shower of toasted walnuts and you have a creamy, crunchy sensation in every bite.

-Another yummy twist for the next time you bake this cake, as I suspect there will be a next time: Fresh Apple Cake with coconut and pecans (swap pecans for the walnuts and add a sprinkle of both on top).
+- Fresh Apple Cake with Coconut and Pecans.
+Swap pecans for the walnuts and add a sprinkle of both on top.
 New topping, same warm, happy fall feeling.

 Every fall, I like to treat myself to at least one indulgent apple dessert.
 It’s my grown-up way of experiencing the same unabridged autumn bliss I did as a kid diving into a pile of leaves, with fewer bruises.
 I can attest to this because I tried jumping into what I thought was a large, cushy leaf pile recently.
 Let’s just say I don’t bounce back the way I once did.

 For the Apple Cake:

 - 1 2/3 cups white whole wheat flour